-- An outside air inlet must be provided for combustion air, and must remain clear of leaves, debris, ice, and/or snow.
+- 1. An outside air inlet must be provided for combustion air, and must remain clear of leaves, debris, ice, and/or snow.
 The outside air path must be unrestricted while the appliance is in operation.
-Use Kit #1-10-856082 to attach to unit. - 2.
-The combustion air intake system must be of metal construction.
+Use Kit #1-10-856082 to attach to unit. - The combustion air intake system must be of metal construction.
 It must permit zero-clearance to combustible materials, and contain a rodent screen. - 3.
 The appliance must be secured to the mobile home structure by bolting it to the floor.
-There are holes provided in the pedestal base.
-Secure with the proper length lag bolts, through the hearth pad and into the home floor. - 4.
-The appliance must be grounded to the metal framing of the mobile home - 5.
-All clearances to combustibles and floor protection requirements must be followed. - Follow the vent manufacturer's instructions when installing in a mobile home.
-Must be connected to a UL103 HT ventillated chimney connector, UL103 HT chimney, and terminal cap with spark arrestor. - 7.
+There are holes provided in the pedestal model, with the leg model you will need to use the retainers from the original pallet.
+Secure with the proper length lag bolts, through the hearth pad and into the home floor. - The appliance must be grounded to the metal framing of the mobile home - 5.
+All clearances to combustibles and floor protection requirements must be followed. - 6.
+Follow the vent manufacturer's instructions when installing in a mobile home.
+Must be connected to a UL103 HT ventilated chimney connector, UL103 HT chimney, and terminal cap with spark arrestor. - 7.
 Use silicone to create an effective vapor barrier at the location where the chimney or other component penetrates to the exterior. - Installation shall be in accordance with the Manufactured Home and Safety Standard (HUD) CFR 3280, Part 24 - 9.
 The appliance must never be installed in a room designated for sleeping. - 10.
 Burn wood only.
 Other fuels may generate poisonous gases (carbon monoxide). - 11.
 If unit burns poorly while an exhaust blower (range hood) is operating, increase the supply of combustion air to the appliance